 Avoid Snowball Auto Financing

-Unless you are a student just starting out on your first job, avoid any financing that snowballs into huge payments as the loan matures.
-Snowball loans start out with low payments but progressively increase towards the end.
+Unless you are a student just starting on your first job, avoid any financing that snowballs into huge payments as the loan matures.
+Snowball loans start with low payments but progressively increase towards the end.
 They could be ideal for students on their first job who hope to secure better-paying jobs in the future and hence be able to pay larger amounts.
 These loans may help you get you onto the road quickly, but you will pay dearly (pun intended) towards the end.

 Make Lump Sum Payments

 Whether you are buying a new or a used car, once you secure financing, you could go for lower monthly payments, but progressively make deposits towards your principal loan balance.
 The lower amounts mean you will not face the risk of late payments or defaults.
 However, by reducing your principal balance progressively, you will pay back the loan faster, and also end up paying less cumulative interest.
 Before you go for this option, however, make sure that your lender does not penalize prepayment.